EricThomson/anaties/readme.md

         - rect_highlight: overlay rectangular highlight on current figure

     stats (basic descriptive stats)
-        - mn_sem: mean and std error of the mean for an array
+        - mn_sem: mean and std error of the mean of an array
         - mn_std: mean and standard deviation of an array
         - se_mean: std err of mean of array
         - se_median: std error of median of array